Deriving the von Neumann equation from the Majorana-Bloch equation for arbitrary spin in any state: Derivation from Majorana--Bloch equation to von Neumann equation for arbitrary spin in coherent state

 which is the space‑independent von Neumann equation for arbitrary spin \(s\) or any angular momentum.
 For the pure coherent‑state manifold, the derivation establishes an exact correspondence from the classical (real‑space) Majorana--Bloch dynamics to the quantum (Hilbert‑space) operator formalism.

 Since each step is reversible on the coherent-state manifold for linear Zeeman dynamics, the derivation is bijective.
 Hence, the von Neumann equation and the Majorana--Bloch equation are equivalent descriptions of the same rigid-precession dynamics on this manifold.
+The previous steps are reversible under the stated assumptions, which emphasizes that the reversibility holds only within the conditions specified and does not imply general reversibility beyond this setting.